Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category-mapping.md

 ---
-title: Automatic categorization
+title: Use discovery agent to categorize your APIs
-linkTitle: Automatic categorization
+linkTitle: Use discovery agent to categorize your APIs
 draft: false
 weight: 10
 description: Understand how the Discovery Agent can automatically categorize